UK Brexit the British are coming

 The impact of UK Brexit on the Netherlands

 I’ve had a few smug comments from Dutch people I know about Brexit, but before you get too comfortable, where do you think that many of those who voted to remain will end up?
-For the next two years, UK passport holders can still take advantage of unrestricted freedom of movement within the EU.
-There’s already discussions on social media about mass migration from the UK of remain voters to another European country.
+Until March 2019, UK passport holders can still take advantage of unrestricted freedom of movement within the EU.
+There are already discussions on social media about mass migration from the UK of remain voters to another European country.
 So where to go?
 A number of countries have been considered including:

 Nederland mijn nieuwe vaderland